Bolton School Sixth Form Boys

 In order to register for the Sixth Form Open Evening or if you would like to arrange a private tour of the School on another day, please contact the Admissions Registrar, Mrs Susan Yates on 01204 840201.
 Brochures and application forms can also be requested from Mrs Yates.

-Assessments usually take place in February or March prior to a September admission.
-The School will use an on-line computer adaptive test that includes elements of verbal reasoning, non-verbal reasoning, mathematics and proof reading.
+Assessments for external candidates usually take place in February or March, prior to a September admission.
+The School will use an on-line computer adaptive test that includes elements of verbal reasoning, non-verbal reasoning, mathematics and proof-reading.
 The test will be marked and standardised.
 Standardisation means that each candidate’s score can be compared with those achieved by other candidates of the same age.
 The test is designed to gauge candidates’ aptitude to learning.

-Candidates will be asked to bring their school reports (including GCSE predictions), record of achievement (if appropriate) and Mock Examination results with them.
+Candidates will be asked to bring their school reports (including GCSE predictions), other records of achievement (if appropriate) and their Mock Examination results with them.
 Candidates considering Art or Technology must also bring in a portfolio.

-External candidates must have at least a Grade B (or 6) in English, Maths and Science (whether Dual Award or one of the single science subjects.)
-External candidates will normally be expected to have a grade A (or 7 or above) in a subject chosen for ‘A’ Level if they have taken that subject to GCSE.
+External candidates must have at least a grade 6 in English, Maths and Science (whether Dual Award or one of the single science subjects.)
+In addition, they will normally be expected to have a grade 7 or above in a subject chosen for ‘A’ Level, if they have taken that subject to GCSE.

 A written report is also requested from their current school.
 For this reason, it is vital that parents first discuss this with their son’s current Headteacher before they make an application.

 Candidates from schools where GCSEs are not taken (including overseas schools) should have equivalent qualifications as defined and verified by NARIC (hwww.ecctis.co.uk/naric) and be able to demonstrate that they are working at a level comparable to the minimum academic requirement for entry into the Sixth Form.
 Equivalent qualifications will only be accepted, if the course content provides suitable preparation for A Level study, but students will only be permitted to start once qualifications have been verified in writing.